Frame Magazine

 How to turn the launch of a new office into a cultural movement

 In 2011 Polyedra, a leading Italian paper distributor, opened a new branch in Switzerland.
 Usually it would be enough to announce this via an ad in a couple of industry magazines or broadcast the news through a few trade channels.
-But that seemed a bit dull and predictable to Tommaso Minnetti and I, now working as an independent creative duo, especially as the target audience was a group notoriously hard to impress, the graphic design community.
+But that seemed a bit dull and predictable to Tommaso Minnetti and I, especially as the target audience was a group notoriously hard to impress, the graphic design community.

 So we proposed creating something that would add value for the client, designers and (we hope) the public.